nicevibesplus/UserManager/README.md

 go run *.go
 go fmt
 ```

+To make changes to the frontend without rebuilding the backend, browse index.html manually and
+change `API_BASE` to something like `https://localhost:8443`.

 To run queries against the local API with a self signed TLS cert:
 ```